Impeachment takeaways: Trump’s iron grip, McConnell delivers

 PROVEN, BUT NOT IMPEACHABLE

-Republicans intended to acquit Trump, but many wanted to be on record as frowning on his conduct.
-Perhaps the most prominent example was retiring Sen. Lamar Alexander of Tennessee, who voted against hearing from witnesses but called out Trump’s actions “inappropriate.”
+Republicans voted to acquit Trump, but many wanted to be on record as frowning on his conduct.
+Perhaps the most prominent example was retiring Sen. Lamar Alexander of Tennessee, who voted against hearing from witnesses but called out Trump’s actions as “inappropriate.”

 Other Republicans followed suit, insisting that their votes against witnesses or in favor of acquittal should not be interpreted as approval of his actions.